SocAIty/socaity/README.md

 This code internally initializes an API client from the ClientAPI and uses it.

+# Working locally or with other providers

+Any service that is [fastSDK](https://github.com/SocAIty/fastsdk) compatible  (openAPI / [fastTaskAPI](https://github.com/SocAIty/FastTaskAPI), replicate and [runpod](https://www.runpod.io/))
+can be used with this package.

 ## Client API

 The ClientAPI comes with predefined classes for the most used models.